Mark Begor

 Mark Begor (born c.
 1959) is an American business executive.
 He is the CEO of Equifax.

 Early life

 Begor was born circa 1959.
 He graduated from Syracuse University with a bachelor's degree and earned a master in business administration from the Rensselaer Polytechnic Institute.

 Career

 Begor worked for General Electric for 35 years.
 He subsequently worked for Warburg Pincus.
-He has been serving as the chief executive officer of Equifax since April 16, 2018.
+He has been the chief executive officer of Equifax since April 2018.